An executor can use money in the estate bank account to pay a deceased person’s debts and related probate fees.

 Have you been named executor of an estate?
 Read more about an executor’s duties.

-The estate account can be used to pay the decedent’s unpaid credit cards, auto payments, mortgage payments, and other debts. is also used to pay any applicable estate tax or income tax.
-(In fact, it is the executor’s job to file a final tax return for the decedent.)
+The estate account can be used to pay the decedent’s unpaid credit cards, auto payments, mortgage payments, and other debts.
+It is also used to pay any applicable estate tax or income tax.
+(In fact, it is the executor’s job to file a final tax return, Form 1041, for the decedent.)
 The executor can also use the estate account to pay for fees related to probate, like court filing fees, which they may encounter during estate administration.

 If the decedent continues to earn any money, the executor can also direct any income and outstanding deposits into the estate account.
 After someone dies, their accounts are frozen, so you typically won’t be able to deposit checks made out to the deceased person into their bank account, nor will you be able to deposit their checks into your own personal account.